Department of Health

 • discharge summaries

-• prescription and medication reports
+• prescription and dispense records

 • pathology reports

-• diagnostic imaging reports.
+• diagnostic imaging reports

 Health.vic